Read the latest newsletter: September 2023

 Your first card is FREE.
 There is a $2.00 replacement charge for lost cards.

-hoopla is a groundbreaking digital media service that allows you to borrow movies, music, audiobooks, ebooks, comics, and TV shows to enjoy on your computer, tablet, or phone — and even your TV!
-With no waiting, titles can be streamed immediately, or downloaded to phones or tablets for offline enjoyment later. hoopla has hundreds of thousands of titles to choose from, with more being added daily.
+Borrow electronic audiobooks, books, movies, music, comics, and TV shows to enjoy on your computer, tablet, or phone — and even your TV!
+With no waiting, titles can be streamed immediately, or downloaded for offline enjoyment later.
 Bentley Memorial Library provides you with six instant borrows per month.

 CONNECTICUT STATE LIBRARY

-In addition to the OverDrive downloadable collection, patrons with a valid library card now have access to even more titles.
+Patrons with a valid library card now have access to even more titles.
 The Connecticut State Library is pleased to announce its statewide E-Audio and E-Books service.
-The collection is one service of researchIT CT, the State Library's research engine, and is made possible by a PEGPETIA grant from the Department of Public Utilities.
-The service is targeted to schools and public libraries, but is available to all. https://researchitct.org/eaudioebooks.
+Visit https://researchitct.org/eaudioebooks to begin browsing.

 DOWNLOAD INSTRUCTIONS FOR VARIOUS DEVICES: